In This Article Expand or collapse the "in this article" section Archaeology and Material Culture of Moab and the Moabites

 • van Zyl, A. H. The Moabites.
 Leiden, The Netherlands: Brill, 1960.

-A classic overview of Moabite history and archaeology based on information accumulated in the mid-20th century.
-Synthesis leans heavily on the interpretation of Iron Age chronology and settlement patterns in Glueck 1940, much of which is now considered incorrect.
+A classic overview of Moabite history and archaeology based on information accumulated in the mid-twentieth century.
+Synthesis leans heavily on the interpretation of Iron Age chronology and settlement patterns in Nelson Glueck, The Other Side of the Jordan (New Haven, CT: American Schools of Oriental Research, 1940), much of which is now considered incorrect.
 Although now dated, the book offers several important connections between the Hebrew Bible and Moab’s history.
 See index for list of biblical passages relevant to Moab.

 back to top